Arbelaezch/Personal-Website/README.md

 # [ChristianDonovan.ca](http://christiandonovan.ca/)

 This current iteration of my website is built with a Django backend and hosted using a DigitalOcean Linux droplet.
 Gunicorn is the application server while Nginx handles web requests.
-Static files are served by WhiteNoise and Postgres is used for both my dev and prod databases as per [The Twelve-Factor App](https://12factor.net/dev-prod-parity).
+Static files are compressed and served by WhiteNoise.
+Postgres is used for both my dev and production databases, as per [The Twelve-Factor App](https://12factor.net/dev-prod-parity).

 Since 2020 I've spent more than a hundred hours of my life overengineering this website that gets maybe one visitor every twelve months and has very little dynamic content because it has been an invaluable teacher.